ActivitySim/populationsim/docs/getting_started.rst

 Follow the steps below to run **example_calm** set up:

   * Open the *RunPopulationSim_base.bat* script from the example_calm folder in edit mode
-  * Set the location of the Anaconda installation directory in the batch script as shown below:
+  * Set the location of the Anaconda installation directory in the batch script as shown below (note: if the path contains spaces, put quotes around the path):

   ::